 Bill Lobban (Highland Council) is Vice-Convener of Highland Council and an elected Member for the Badenoch and Strathspey ward.
 He has lived and worked in Aviemore for over 30 years and gained an in-depth knowledge of the area.
 He cares passionately for the area and has a strong interest in ensuring local communities in the National Park are fully involved in the decision making process.
 Nominated by Highland Council and approved by the Minister.

 Eleanor Mackintosh was elected for Ward 4 and is Convener of the Planning Committee.
-She lives in Glenlivet and helps at home on the farm having previously been a financial adviser with the Clydesdale Bank.
-She serves on various community groups.
+She was born and brought up in Glenlivet and continues to live there.
+Eleanor and husband ran a family farm on Glenlivet Estate which has now been taken over by their son.
+She spent 25 years working with the Clydesdale Bank latterly as a Financial Advisor.
+She serves on various community groups including the Tomintoul and Glenlivet Heritage Lottery Landscape Project Board.
 Directly elected to represent Ward 4.

 Fiona Murdoch (Moray Council) is the member for the Speyside-Glenlivet ward which includes the Tomintoul and Glenlivet part of the Park.
 A keen hillwalker, she is a member of both the Moray and Cairngorms access forums.
 Fiona is a farmer’s daughter from Banffshire and had a career in journalism and small business before joining Moray Council in 2007.
 Nominated by Moray Council and approved by the Minister.